7 Best Home Warranty Companies in Arizona 2025

 • Home warranties provide peace of mind that you'll be protected if your home appliances or systems stop working due to normal wear and tear.

-• Buying a home warranty fills in some of the gaps in your homeowners insurance coverage.
+• Buying a home warranty fills in gaps in your homeowner's insurance coverage.

-• Budgeting for home maintenance is easier with a home warranty than without one, since many of your costs will be fixed and lower than they would be without a warranty.
+• Budgeting for home maintenance is easier with a home warranty than without one since many of your costs will be fixed and lower than without a warranty.

-• Your home warranty company will have a list of approved service providers, saving you the time of researching providers on your own.
+• Your home warranty company will have a list of approved service providers, saving you time to research providers on your own.

 Risks: